North American Soccer League

 Eddie Hall and Bill Crosbie in Saigon

-US Soldier in Saigon
+American soldier in Saigon

 US Navy docked in Saigon